-As the university develops the annual Faculty Compensation Plan, it continues to use the parameters provided in the "Consolidated Salary Authorization for Faculty Positions in Institutions of Higher Education" document issued by the Secretary of Education several years ago.
-This document defines the qualification criteria for faculty, provides guidance on the compensation process for faculty, and requires board approval.
+As the university develops the annual Faculty Compensation Plan, it continues to use historical guidance provided by the commonwealth1 and the university's Faculty Handbook.
+This faculty compensation plan defines the qualification criteria for faculty, provides guidance on the compensation process for faculty, and requires Board of Visitors' approval.